 On February 6, 2024, we entered into a credit agreement (the "2024 Credit Agreement") with Morgan Stanley Senior Funding, Inc. as our term loan administrative agent and Citibank, N.A. as our revolving facility administrative agent and collateral agent, and other lender parties thereto.
 The 2024 Credit Agreement provided for a \$365.0 million seven-year senior secured term loan facility (the "2024 Term Loan B Facility") and a \$175.0 million five-year senior secured revolving credit facility (the "2024 Revolving Credit Facility").
-The proceeds from the 2024 Term Loan B Facility were used, among other things, to terminate and to repay in full the outstanding facilities under the 2021 Credit Agreement.
-At March 31, 2024, amounts available under the 2024 Revolving Credit Facility were \$169.8 million, net of letters of credit outstanding in the amount of \$5.2 million.
-Accrued interest for the 2024 Term Loan B Facility at March 31, 2024 was \$3.3 million.
+The proceeds from the 2024 Term Loan B Facility were used, among other things, to terminate and to repay in full the outstanding facilities under the prior credit agreement entered into in April 2021 (the "2021 Credit Agreement"), which included a term loan facility (the "2021 Term Loan B Facility") and a revolving facility (the "2021 Revolving Credit Facility").
+At June 30, 2024, the balance of the 2024 Term Loan Facility was \$349.6 million, net of unamortized debt discount and debt issuance costs of \$14.5 million, and amounts available under the 2024 Revolving Credit Facility were \$169.8 million, net of letters of credit outstanding in the amount of \$5.2 million.
+Accrued interest for the 2024 Term Loan B Facility at June 30, 2024 was \$1.6 million.